But will the U.S. government's lobbing cruise missiles into Syria provide a solution to the problem?

 That seems unlikely, for that action will not topple the Syrian government, eliminate that regime's large chemical weapons stockpile, or hasten an end to the brutal Syrian civil war which provided (and still provides) the context for their use.
 Indeed, unilateral U.S. military action seems likely to add to the bloodshed in Syria, worsen U.S. relations with the Syrian regime's major arms supplier and defender (Russia), and further inflame the volatile Middle East.
 Once again, the U.S. government will be acting like a Wild West vigilante and will face very dangerous consequences.

 In recent decades, many people around the world have grown accustomed to seeing the United States behave like a trigger-happy nation, intervening militarily whenever its officials feel U.S. "national interests" are threatened.
 Rallying around the flag, many Americans have come to perceive the United States as a uniquely virtuous country - the savior of the world or, at least, the world's policeman.
-At the same time, many other people, often in foreign lands, have concluded that the United States is the world's bully.

 But however one views the unilateral employment of U.S. military power, it is unsustainable.
 No nation has sufficient worldwide credibility or resources to rule the world.
 Despite the demagogic, flag-waving ranting of many cynical U.S. politicians and pundits, increasing numbers of Americans realize this and, consequently, are willing to pass along global responsibility and burdens to a global organization.